Our Food

 Many people, even sushi aficionados, assume sushi is fresh fish.
 That’s not always true, and not always best.
 While most of the fish we select are fresh, some are frozen – usually, blast frozen to temperatures at 20 below zero or colder.
 If you think the best fish must be fresh, know that all of the bluefin tuna at the famed Tsukiji (now Toyosu) market in Japan is blast frozen.
 What we care about when we select fish is the quality of the fish, nothing else.

 In New York, where new state regulations require all fish, with the exception of tuna and shellfish be frozen, we are working at the forefront of food science.
-Currently, we are exploring a technology that can freeze a fish in 60 seconds, to replace the conventional method that takes more than an hour.
-The process produces a fish that is frozen so fast that, once it is thawed and prepared, it is indistinguishable from fish that is not frozen.
+We installed a custom liquid nitrogen tunnel that operates at 150 degrees below zero to meet the demands of New York.
+The process produces a fish that is frozen so fast that, once it is thawed and prepared, it is nearly indistinguishable from fish that is not frozen.
 Because the fish freezes so quickly, the water in the cells doesn’t have a chance to expand, much smaller ice crystals are formed, and the fish does not become watery when thawed properly.
 Done right, the resulting mouthfeel is often preferred in blind tastings.

 Operations: where passion meets procedure